greg-md/php-router/README.md

 `<default>` - Default value;
 `<type>` - Parameter type.
 Supports `int`, `uint`, `boolean`(or `bool`);
 `<regex>` - Parameter regex;
-`?` - Question mark from the end determine if the parameter should be optional or not.
+`?` - Question mark from the end determine if the parameter should be optional.

 > Only `<name>` is required in the parameter.